Indian painting: Mughal painting

-Another early production that school of miniature painting was the Hamzanama series, which according to the court historian, Badayuni, was started in 1567 and completed in 1582.
-The Hamzanama, stories of Amir Hamza, an uncle of the Prophet, were illustrated by Mir Sayyid Ali.
-The paintings of the Hamzanama are of large size, 20 x 27" and were painted on cloth.
+Another early production by that school of miniature painting was the Akbar Hamzanama manuscript, which according to the court historian Badayuni was started in 1567 and completed in 1582.
+The Hamzanama, an epic Persian account of Amir Hamza, an uncle of the Prophet, were illustrated by Mir Sayyid Ali.
+The paintings of the Akbar Hamzanama are of large size, 20 x 27", and were painted on cloth.
 They are in the Persian safavi style.
 Brilliant red, blue and green colours predominate; the pink, eroded rocks and the vegetation, planes and blossoming plum and peach trees are reminiscent of Persia.
 The Hamza Nama is very different in style to the Tuti Nama.
 This difference was either due to a different set of artists who were trained in the Persian style or due to a conscious change in style through experimentation, either ways, mughal painting quickly evolved into more fluid and naturalistic style different from the stiffness in figures seen in earlier paintings.
 Nevertheless, links to the western India schools were still there on close inspection, particularly in the representation of the female figure.

 After him, Jahangir encouraged artists to paint portraits and durbar scenes.
 His most talented portrait painters were Ustad Mansur, Abul Hasan and Bishandas.

 Shah Jahan (1627–1658) continued the patronage of painting.
 Some of the famous artists of the period were Mohammad Faqirullah Khan, Mir Hashim, Muhammad Nadir, Bichitr, Chitarman, Anupchhatar, Manohar and Honhar.

 Aurangzeb had no taste for fine arts, probably due to his Islamic conservatism.
 Due to lack of patronage artists migrated to the Deccan and the Hindu courts of Rajputana, greatly influencing the styles in these centres.